KennyLowe/architecture-center/docs/microservices/ingestion-workflow.md

 This is the core of the entire application, so the end-to-end process must be performant as well as reliable.
 Some particular challenges must be addressed:

 - **Load leveling**.
-Too many client requests can overwhelm the system with inter-service network traffic.
+Too many client requests can overwhelm the system with interservice network traffic.
 It can also overwhelm backend dependencies such as storage or remote services.
 These may react by throttling the services calling them, creating back pressure in the system.
 Therefore, it's important to load level the requests coming into the system, by putting them into a buffer or queue for processing.

 - **Guaranteed delivery**.
 To avoid dropping any client requests, the ingestion component must guarantee at-least-once delivery of messages.